 Growing at least some of your own food is one of the most empowering and life-affirming experiences out there.
 Especially when you learn to let nature in to lend a helping hand, it becomes incredibly rewarding, less time-consuming and frankly, easier all round.
 In the face of climate change extremes of weather this more resilient approach is also an increasingly sensible option.

-Green Rocket Futures C.I.C itself is a new social enterprise, which means you can also take home the knowledge that by attending you have helped to fund future projects that will provide unique and therapeutic opportunities for those on the autism spectrum.
+Green Rocket Futures C.I.C itself is also a social enterprise, which in our case means that 100% of our profits go towards helping to provide unique and therapeutic opportunities for those on the autism spectrum.

 – ABOUT KIM STODDART –